kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

-This extension is not meant for sorting words inside a line, nor is it trying to sort language specific things like imports or properties of an object (although it can sort them if they have a simple structure).
+This extension is not meant for sorting words inside a line, nor is it trying to sort language specific things like imports or properties of an object (although it can sort them if they have a simple structure using regex).

 #### Alternatives

 This tool might have a bit of a learning curve and does require some reading.
-Some alternatives that might suit you better:
+Here are some alternatives that might suit you better:

 - vscode extension:
   [tyriar.sort-lines](https://marketplace.visualstudio.com/items?itemName=Tyriar.sort-lines)